rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 management, and carrot production, built with Rust using the Godot game engine!

-This month has seen a lot of activity: More improvements to the level editor, in-game assets and general gameplay improvements.
+This month has seen a lot of activity: More improvements to the level editor, in-game assets, and general gameplay improvements.
 But the main focus has been on a new building system with improved ergonomics.
-The game is now approaching a point where all the core mechanics for the factory simulation are in place, but more in-game content and assets are still required reaching the first playable demo.
+The game is now approaching a point where all the core mechanics for the factory simulation are in place, but more in-game content and assets are still required to reach the first playable demo.

 This month the game has seen the following changes and improvements: